Durban Forum on Capacity-building - Making of

 Under the Ad hoc Working Group on Long-term Cooperative Action under the Convention (AWG-LCA), Parties

-that requests the SBI to continue working on ways to further enhance the monitoring and review of the
+decision that requests the SBI to continue working on ways to further enhance the monitoring and

-effectiveness of capacity-building, including through the newly created Durban Forum on capacity-building.
+review of the effectiveness of capacity-building, including through the newly created Durban Forum on

-The COP decided that the Durban Forum would take the form of an annual, in-session event open to the
+capacity-building.
+The COP decided that the Durban Forum would take the form of an annual, in-session event

-participation of Parties and other stakeholders involved in the implementation of capacity-building
+open to the participation of Parties and other stakeholders involved in the implementation of

-activities in developing countries.
-The meetings of the Durban Forum would give all of them the opportunity
+capacity-building activities in developing countries.
+The meetings of the Durban Forum would give all of

 Bonn Climate Change Conference - May 2012

 The inaugural meeting of the Durban Forum on Capacity-building was one